World Chefs: José Andrés serves up Peruvian cuisine with Asian accent

 Q: What can diners expect from Beefsteak?

-A: Beautiful, sexy vegetables take centre stage.
+A: Beautiful, sexy vegetables take center stage.
 Beefsteak is designed to feed the many, making it easy and affordable to eat food that is good for us.

 Q: Why did you start the non-profit World Central Kitchen in Haiti?